 There are many, many reasons why two very similar-looking tattoos can be priced so differently to each other.
-A lot of the reasons are obvious, but there are also many obscure reasons as to why some tattoos are more expensive than others.
+A lot of the reasons are obvious, but there are also many obscure explanations as to why some tattoos are more expensive than others.

 Artist Skill & Experience

-Therefore, always check out your artist’s previous work to make sure that they warrant their price tag, and don’t immediately knock artists with little experience - they could be highly talented and demand a much lower tattooing price when compared to an artist with 20+ years’ experience who hasn’t progressed their skill levels much during their whole career.
+These artists with fewer years under their belt could be highly talented and demand a much lower tattooing price when compared to an artist with 20+ years’ experience who hasn’t progressed their skill levels much during their whole career.

 Probably not a factor that will affect most people wanting a tattoo, but some artists from various cultures around the world still practice the art of tattooing using older, more traditional methods using cultural techniques and tools that the vast majority of current artists around the world have no experience in using or implementing.

-Another reason why smaller studios in more obscure areas may have cheaper prices is that good artists in these areas are normally harder to find when compared to more population-dense areas like bigger towns and cities, where many more tattoo studios are usually situated.
+Another reason why smaller studios in more obscure areas may have cheaper tattoo prices is that good artists in these areas are normally harder to find when compared to more population-dense areas like bigger towns and cities, where many more tattoo studios are usually situated.

-When it comes to the costs involved in getting a custom design drawn up, prices vary between each artist.
+When it comes to the costs involved in getting a custom design drawn up, prices vary between each tattoo artist.

-Commonly though, artists normally charge around 1 tattooing hours worth of money for the planning phase; so if your artist charges $100 an hour for a tattoo, this could potentially be what it will cost you to have the artist draw a design up for you.
-Of course, as mentioned though, the costs do vary widely between artists and studios.
+Commonly, though, artists will charge around 1 tattooing hour for the planning phase.
+So, if your tattoo artist charges $100 an hour for a tattoo, this will potentially be what you pay to have the tattoo artist draw a design up for you.

 Tattoo Size & Detail